Miesha Tate: Ultimate Fighting Championship

 Following Strikeforce's fold, Tate officially joined the Ultimate Fighting Championship (UFC) in February 2013.
 Company president Dana White credited her fight with Ronda Rousey for bringing women's MMA to the promotion.
 The UFC announced that she would face Cat Zingano on April 13 at The Ultimate Fighter 17 Finale.

 Regarding her long-term goals, Tate said, "Becoming a champion means more to me than anything—more than a rematch, more than anything.
 That's something that when I'm 80 years old someday and I have kids and grandkids I can look back and say, 'Look, this is what I did.
 This is my accomplishment.'
 So that's my ultimate goal."

 Prior to the fight, it was revealed that the winner of Tate vs. Zingano would receive a title shot against Rousey, who became the inaugural UFC Women's Bantamweight Champion due to Strikeforce and the UFC being owned by the same company.
 It was also revealed that the winner would coach against Rousey on the 18th edition of The Ultimate Fighter, a UFC reality show.

 Despite winning the first two rounds, Tate lost in the final round by TKO.
 Tate argued that the stoppage was premature.
 The back-and-forth action earned both women a Fight of the Night bonus.
 On May 28, it was announced that Zingano had withdrawn as Rousey's opponent and opposing coach after suffering a knee injury which required surgery, and had been replaced by Tate.
+This fight earned her a Fight of the Night award.

 First title shot

 Prior to their rematch, Rousey expressed respect for Tate's fighting ability, and declared her appreciation for their rivalry.
 Tate remarked, "We have our definite disagreements, but I give her credit for what she's done and where she's got in the sport of women's MMA.
 Without her, I don't think we'd be as far so I do value that."

 The rematch took place at UFC 168 on December 28, 2013.
 The fight was largely one-sided, in Rousey's favor, though Tate did manage to take Rousey beyond the first round, coming back from several of Rousey's takedowns and even causing the crowd to rally behind her towards the end of round 2.
 After escaping two submission attempts, Tate lost to an armbar in the third round.
+This fight earned her a second Fight of the Night award.